bartvanhoey/FunctionalCSharp/README.md

 ## Why Functional Programming

 Biggest problem in software development is complexity.
-Complexity of a code base affects Development Speed, Number of Bugs, Agility, Maintainability, etc. The more complex the software, the more difficult it is to maintain!
+Complexity of a code base affects Development Speed, Number of Bugs, Agility, Biggest problem in software development is complexity.
+Complexity of  the code base affects Development Speed, Number of Bugs, Agility, Maintainability, etc. The more complex the software, the more difficult it is to maintain!

 A developer/developer team can only deal with a certain amount of complexity!